-The Company has assumed reinsurance agreements with other insurance companies, which primarily include traditional life reinsurance and non-traditional longevity reinsurance.
-Non-traditional longevity reinsurance provides protection to retirement plans and insurers of such plans against changes in mortality improvement.
-With a non-traditional longevity reinsurance transaction, the Company agrees with another party to exchange a predefined benefit and the realized benefit for a premium.
-For assumed longevity reinsurance agreements, in some arrangements, the Company also provides asset and interest rate risk protection to assuming entities for retirements plans and insurers of such plans.
+The Company has assumed reinsurance agreements with other insurance companies, which primarily include life reinsurance and longevity reinsurance.
+Longevity reinsurance provides protection to retirement plans and insurers of such plans against changes in mortality improvement.
+With a longevity reinsurance transaction, the Company agrees with another party to exchange a predefined benefit and the realized benefit for a premium.
+For certain assumed reinsurance agreements, the Company also provides asset and interest rate risk protection to ceding entities through funded reinsurance solutions.